-- (a) Duty to ensure the accuracy, completeness, and timeliness of justice data The justice system depends upon information that is complete, accurate and timely to make appropriate decisions that ensure the safety and liberty of the citizenry.
-However, not all justice information systems are required to ensure that they collect, maintain, and use quality information. - (1) Should all justice agencies be required to comply with data quality requirements? - (2) What should those data quality requirements include? - (A) Can LEADS data quality requirements provide a good starting point? - (B) Data retention standards? - (b) Official information stores It is common for justice agencies to share their data with other agencies either by sending it in hardcopy or electronically.
-However, if such copies are not updated on a regular basis, they can quickly become stale. - (1) Instead of storing the same information in different systems, would it be preferable to require agencies to search or request the official information store for a particular type of information? - (A) This would require some sort of designation that certain types of information are available from certain official sources. - (B) This may prove difficult when that information is already maintained in two places; for instance CHRI is available from the state police but dispositions and charging decisions are also available from the county court files.
+- (1) Instead of storing the same information in different systems, would it be preferable to require agencies to search or request the official information store for a particular type of information? - (A) This would require some sort of designation that certain types of information are available from certain official sources. - (B) This may prove difficult when that information is already maintained in two places; for instance CHRI is available from the state police but dispositions and charging decisions are also available from the county court files.
 A policy choice may need to be made here. - (2) Should a recommendation be made that justice decision makers rely upon information from a recent search of the official information store as opposed to an old copy of the data? - (A) Regulations like this already exist for some pieces of justice information such as 30 days for CHRI data. - (3) Is there a preferred or official store for all critical pieces of justice information?
-If not, should there be? - (c) Agency responsibility to ensuring quality data Decision-makers throughout the justice system rely upon the information collected and maintained by multiple agencies. - (1) Who is ultimately responsible for ensuring the quality of the information? - (A) the collecting agency? - (B) the maintaining agency? - (C) the agency relying on the information to make a decision? - (2) What factors go into deciding who is responsible?
+If not, should there be? - (c) Establish who is responsible for quality data Decision-makers throughout the justice system rely upon the information collected and maintained by multiple agencies. - (1) Who is ultimately responsible for ensuring the quality of the information? - (A) the collecting agency? - (B) the maintaining agency? - (C) the agency relying on the information to make a decision? - (2) What factors go into deciding who is responsible?